jlipps/jlipps.com/app/content/projects/music/album-songsofhope.md

 original East African folk melody (sung in Swahili or Kikuyu) and whatever influences I already had.
 All proceeds from the release of this album went/go to Tumaini!

 Vocal melodies and words were written by the Tumaini kids.
-Vocal harmonies and all other instruments, along with album art, by me.
+I did vocal harmonies, instrumentation, and album art (aww yeah matatu!)